Bedrock is live. Launch offer: $25/month for your first 3 months. Get Started

 The honest catch

 It cuts both ways, like the house.
 In a rare year when stocks and bonds fall together, the modest leverage magnifies the loss.
 That was 2022.
-The strategy is designed for you to hold through it.
+The strategy is built to hold through an ordinary bad year, and the crash safeguard below is designed to limit exactly this kind of deep drawdown.

 Under the hood